solus-project/brisk-menu/README.md

 Some items that are currently known to be definite options in the roadmap:

- - Persistent storage of settings ✓
- - Option to disable category icons for modern look
- - Configurable menu button icon + label on applet
- - 'Favourite' item capability
+ - Settings UI to control further visual aspects (labels/icons/options)
+ - "Pin to" support (Favourites, desktop, docks..)
+ - Enhanced vertical panel support (i.e. dash-style menu mode)
  - Improved styling for the window edge + search entry.

 More will be added in time as we go along.